Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Benchmarking

 \section{Benchmarking}

-We benchmark two standard low-order energy-loss observables: the electronic stopping power and the $W$-value (mean energy expended per ion pair).
+We benchmark three standard low-order energy-loss observables: the electronic stopping power, the $W$-value (mean energy expended per ion pair), and the inelastic mean free path.
 The stopping power is evaluated deterministically from the inelastic interaction model, whereas the $W$-value is obtained from dedicated Geant4-IcyMoons track-structure simulations that explicitly follow ionization cascades and count the total number of ionizations.